 Autoimmune Addison's disease

 TB is an infection which usually affects the lungs.
-In some cases the infection can spread to, and gradually destroy, the adrenals.
+In some cases the infection can spread tothe adrenals, meaning that the adrenal glands are damaged and sometimes completely destroyed.
 In the past this was the most common cause of Addison's disease.
 In some parts of the world where TB is still common, it remains the most common cause.

 Other less common adrenal gland causes include: